OpenTechSchool/python-data-intro/core/survey.md

 <a href="http://www.flickr.com/photos/brixton/2045816352/" title="Radishes radishes radishes by brixton, on Flickr"><img src="http://farm3.staticflickr.com/2298/2045816352_25cba9e434_m.jpg" width="240" height="180" alt="Radishes radishes radishes"></a>

+(You may have noticed that this is a very simple file: Unlike on a document or web page, there is no formatting whatsoever.
+It doesn't look pretty, but it has one big advantage: This is the simplest type of text format to work with on a computer, so it is also the most easy to process and analyze.)

 You want to know:

 * What's the most popular radish variety?